jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/35 - Jedi Training.md

 ## Introduction

-If you're going to topple Darth Blockbuster, you need to train more.
+Skywalker, you're doing well.
+But if you're going to topple Darth Blockbuster, you need to train the advanced stuff.
 Only then will you master the human technological story, and proactively change to its twists and turns via Techvolution.
 We want to master technological evolution.
 We can, once we understand our ruling philosophies and the technological development that will discredit them.

 And it all comes down to stories.
 So I hope you like movies, because you're apart to master how they're made, and why they're so powerful.